JEKO10/Museum/README.md

 ## Project task

 Beautiful design by UXM Creative Studio that I turned into a site.
-I used figma to export their design.
-Project is not finished yet.
+I used Figma to export their design.
+The project is not finished yet.
 Their website: http://www.uxmcreativestudio.com/

 ## Project overview

-Using figma I exported design which i turned into site.
-This is digital museum, with events and products.
-I created button to visit store and contact form.
-I used JS for fixed navbar, events and images slider.
+Using Figma I exported the design which I turned into a site.
+This is a digital museum, with events and products.
+I created a button to visit the store and a contact form.
+I used JS for the fixed navbar, events, and images slider.

 ## Built with